top of page

 Liverpool John Moores University

-TAM is a combination of art, science, and meditation.
+TAM is a combination of art, psychology, and meditation.

 The artistic experimentation of TAM is art for the sake of art.